lino-framework/lino/docs/dev/install.rst

 - :ref:`Lino Polls tutorial <lino.tutorial.polls>`

-- Try to install one or several of the out-of-the-box Lino
+- Install one or several of the out-of-the-box Lino
   applications: :ref:`cosi`, :ref:`faggio`, :ref:`welfare` or
   :ref:`logos`